 Bone cancers, like all cancers, develop when cells divide uncontrollably and spread.
-If you’re looking to understand where does bone cancer start and how fast does bone cancer spread, read on.
+If you’re looking to understand where bone cancer starts and how fast this cancer spreads, read on.
 We’ll cover this along with alternative treatment for bone cancer in our article.

 Where Does Bone Cancer Start?